Synthetic geometry

 Synthetic geometry is that which studies figures as such, without recourse to formulae, whereas analytic geometry consistently makes use of such formulae as can be written down after the adoption of an appropriate system of coordinates.

-The first systematic approach for synthetic geometry is Euclid's Elements.
-However, it appeared at the end of the 19th that Euclid's postulates were not sufficient for characterizing geometry.
+The first systematic approach to synthetic geometry is Euclid's Elements.
+However, it appeared at the end of the 19th century that Euclid's postulates were not sufficient for characterizing geometry.
 The first complete axiom system for geometry was given only at the end of the 19th century by David Hilbert.
-At the same time, it appeared that both synthetic methods and analytic methods can be used to built geometry.
-The fact that the two approches are equivalent has been proved by Emil Artin in his book Geometric Algebra.
+At the same time, it appeared that both synthetic methods and analytic methods can be used to build geometry.
+The fact that the two approaches are equivalent has been proved by Emil Artin in his book Geometric Algebra.

 Because of this equivalence, the distinction between synthetic and analytic geometry is no more in use, except at elementary level, or for geometries that are not related to any sort of numbers, such as some finite geometries and non-Desarguesian geometry.